Why Jack Nicklaus May Be the Best Links Golfer in History

 The Great Triumvirate may have been the most purely skilled players in history.

-Bobby Jones – the greatest of all amateur golfers – played in four Open Championships, winning three of them (we’ll ignore ignominious his debut at St Andrews) and the 1930 Amateur on the Old Course.
+Bobby Jones – the greatest of all amateur golfers – played in four Open Championships, winning three of them (we’ll ignore his ignominious debut at St Andrews) and the 1930 Amateur on the Old Course.
 The American’s rich experiences in the British Isles formed his outlook on the game.

 The dashing Englishman Henry Cotton mustn’t be neglected in this conversation.
 He secured a trio of titles highlighted within a staggering 17 top ten finishes across 31 years.
 And don’t forget that the Open was on hiatus for several of his peak seasons during wartime.
 The maestro could play.